-West Beach in Galveston… with Free & Easy Drive Up Beach Access!
+West Beach, Galveston Public Beach… with Free & Easy Drive Up Beach Access!

 Houston moms have been telling me about Galveston’s West Beach for years… but I was never really sure of where to go.
-Stewart Beach and East Beach have clearly marked entrances… but West Beach is a long strip of sand along the map.
+Stewart Beach and East Beach have clearly marked entrances, but West Beach is a long strip of sand on the Galveston public beach map.

 We finally decided to just figure out this beach.
 So we drove down Seawall (away from East Beach) and saw a lot of signs for “Beach Access”.
 We turned into several.
 Some had an entrance fee, some had parking but no car-on-beach access… and then others had direct beach access.

 It was “Beach Access #10” where we found a good spot to drive right up to the water on the Galveston public beach.

 We drove down from Houston, were at the water in about 45 minutes.
 We parked, played, made a castle, found a hermit crab, ate snacks and drank water, packed up and drove off.
 And it was free!